tupanstixwebsite.live-website.com - Larry Levine tupan stick (switches) maker

 WOODWORK

-Beaters have an attractive finish that reveals the natural wood grain.
+Beaters have a protective finish that reveals the wood grain, but they are not furniture quality.
 Examined closely, you may notice some scratches left over from the shaping.

 Who

-In North America, these tupan sticks (and now beaters) have been used in bands playing Balkan brass, Bulgarian, Greek, and Turkish music.
-They are also popular among occasional players and students.
+In North America, these tupan sticks (and now beaters) have been used in performances of Balkan brass, Bulgarian, Greek, and Turkish music.
+Students and occasional players also find them handy.